1 day, 2 presidents: Merkel meets with Obama, then Trump

 "I try to make it a rule not to meddle in other people's politics," Obama said, before reeling off a warm tribute of Merkel.
 "If I were here and I were German, and I had a vote, I might support her.
 But I don't know whether that hurts or helps."

-Clearly, Merkel, who risked her career to accept hundreds of thousands of mainly Muslim refugees pouring across Germany's borders, is like Macron, is the kind of leader whose values Obama shares, in a Europe that has recently been rocked by the rise of populist politics that looks much like the outsider strain of anti-establishment politics that Trump rode to victory.
+Clearly, Merkel, who risked her career to accept hundreds of thousands of mainly Muslim refugees pouring across Germany's borders, like Macron, is the kind of leader whose values Obama shares, in a Europe that has recently been rocked by the rise of populist politics that looks much like the outsider strain of anti-establishment politics that Trump rode to victory.

 Obama said last year that Merkel's action on refugees, one that was deeply unpopular among some Germans, put her on "the right side of history."